SilverCirclesDev/vaultora-dev/DATABASE_SETUP.md

 3. ✅ Admin account created
 4. ✅ Deploy to Netlify/Vercel

-Your SentinelLock website is now ready for production! 🚀
+Your Vaultora website is now ready for production! 🚀